-- 1. Parties running in elections independently and electoral blocs may submit party lists. - 2.
-Each party running in elections independently and electoral bloc may submit one party list. - [1.
-Parties running in elections shall have the right to submit party lists.
+- 1. Parties running in elections shall have the right to submit party lists. - 2.
+Each party running in elections shall have the right to submit one party list. - 3.
+The number of candidates for MP of Georgia in a submitted party list may not be less than 100 and more than 200. - 4.
+(Deleted 21.7.2018, No 3266). - 5.
+One and the same person may not be on different party lists.

-Each party running in elections shall have the right to submit one party list.
-(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)]

-3. The number of candidates for MP of Georgia in a submitted party list may not be less than 100 and more than 200.

-4. A candidate nominated in a majoritarian electoral district may also be on the party list.
-In such a case, the party list shall specify that the candidate is nominated in a majoritarian electoral district.

-[4.
-(Deleted - 21.7.2018, No 3266).
-(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)]

-5. One and the same person may not be on different party lists.

-6. Parties and electoral blocs shall lay down the procedure for drawing up party lists.
-When drawing up party lists, consideration shall be given to maintaining balance between the sexes with respect to additional funding as defined by the Organic Law of Georgia on Political Unions of Citizens.
+6. The procedure for compiling party lists shall be defined by Parties.
+When compiling party lists, consideration shall be given to maintaining balance between the sexes with respect to additional funding as defined by the Organic Law of Georgia on Political Associations of Citizens.